silviamaggi/smd-com/_posts/2016-10-16-girl-town-exhibition.md

 Programme and other information [here](http://shutterhub.org.uk/blog/girltownpm){:target="_blank" rel="noopener"}.

-The exhibition already got [very good press](http://www.whitechapelgallery.org/first-thursdays/){:target="_blank" rel="noopener"} and, the night of the opening, it was announced that next year it’ll be going to Tel Aviv.
+The exhibition already got very good press and, the night of the opening, it was announced that next year it’ll be going to Tel Aviv.

 I couldn’t have imagined a better result!